 History

 Site visits give pupils the opportunity to experience some of the marvellous historical buildings (and ruins) we have in this country and they help to give pupils a real sense of ‘touching the past’.
-At KS3, the department currently runs a trip to Hampton Court for L4.
+For example, in KS3, the department currently runs a trip to Hampton Court for L4 and we have had a range of guest speakers to complement our curriculum.
 We are extremely fortunate to have a renovated WWII air-raid shelter at Talbot Heath which is used in lessons for the U4 about the ‘Home Front’.
 Our extensive school archive of artefacts and memories from former pupils’ experiences of WWII is also invaluable in these lessons.
-The Department has also run residential visits to Berlin to complement our GCSE courses.

 All people are living histories – which is why History matters.